Monday, January 04, 2016

 What?
 Do you want more?

 Yep, two superb platformers to play over the holidays.
-Merry Christmas everyone †
+Merry Christmas, everyone †

 Download hard disk versions via 8BitChip

-and the floppies via Old Games Finder.
+and the floppies via Atari Legend.

 Tuesday, December 22, 2015